OriPekelman/cocarto/README.md

 ### Create the database roles

-By default, the app will try to connect to the database with the user `gxis` and the password `gxis`.
+By default, the app will try to connect to the database with the user `cocarto` and the password `cocarto`.

 To create that user, run: